lwiedijk/get_next_line/README.md

 # get_next_line

-This is a project that is part of Codam.
+This is a project that reads a file descriptor line by line.